 Hormonal acne is caused by hormonal fluctuations and can afflict adults and teens.
 Although more common in women, hormonal phases such as menstruation, menopause, or even medical conditions that affect hormone levels such as Polycystic Ovarian Syndrome (PCOS) are often the culprit for acne-inducing hormonal changes.

 Hormonal imbalances resulting from menstruation issues, PCOS, or menopause may aggravate acne problems by causing inflammation and increasing sebum, which actually increases acne-causing bacteria.
-(5)
+(5) If you believe this is your issue, you may want to consider hormonal imbalance testing.

 Stress

 Many people are confused about the link between stress and acne.
 Acne is not directly caused by stress.
 It's actually the other way around.
-Stress, however, has been proven to aggravate acne in people who already have it.
+Stress, however, has been proven to aggravate acne in people who already have acne-prone skin.
 When a person is under stress, acne will not heal as fast as it usually would.
 So the longer the acne takes to heal, the more aggravated it can become as a result.
 (6)

 Products